CanonicalLtd/maas-docs/en/nodes-hw-testing.md

 ## Apply a hardware test

-To launch a test, on the 'Nodes' page, or within a node's actual view, choose action 'Test hardware'.
+To launch a test, select the target machine from the 'Nodes' page and use the 'Take action' drop-down menu to select 'Test hardware'.
 When ready, hit button 'Test machine'.
 Here, a test is being applied to a deployed node:

 ![hw test deployed node][img__2.2_hw-testing-deployed]